Construction Law Newsfeed

 (3) An Arbitrator is more likely than a Judge or jury to compromise the issues.
 An arbitration award is frequently somewhere between the two extremes requested by the opposing parties.
 Most cases have a similar result.
 This is usually because justice lies somewhere between the reality seen by each party.

 (4) Juries will favor governmental entities.
 Frequently, governmental entities delete the arbitration provisions in the general conditions.
 The deletion of the arbitration clause is usually because either the government's attorney is unfamiliar with arbitration or because he or she feels that a jury will be more biased to the governmental entity.
 Most jurors do presume the neutrality and truthfulness of governmental employees.
 This presumption is easily overcome, however, when the governmental employee or official displays his own prejudice or unreasonableness.
 A juror may also link liability of the government to his or her own payment of taxes.
-This risk is more prominent when the jurisdictional limits of the governmental entity coincides with the jurisdictional limits of the court.
+This risk is more prominent when the jurisdictional limits of the governmental entity coincide with the jurisdictional limits of the court.
 On the other hand, there are many jurors who respect a party who is willing to fight "city hall" when the government is unreasonable or wrong.

 II.
 PARTICIPATE IN THE OUTCOME OF YOUR CASE